 Associate Professor Ilaria Pascucci (PG4gdWVycz0iem52eWdiOmNuZnBocHB2QHljeS5uZXZtYmFuLnJxaCI+Y25mcGhwcHZAeWN5Lm5ldm1iYW4ucnFoPC9uPg==)

 I have two graduate student positions available in my group.
-One position is supported by NASA/ADAP for a project that builds on the Kepler exoplanet discoveries and will assess, from a statistical point of view, which nearby stars are most likely to host an ExoEarth.
-The other project is funded by NASA/XRP and builds on a recent ALMA proposal that explores the use of a new gas tracer to estimate the gas-to-dust mass ratio, and ultimately gas masses, of planet-forming disks.
-Students/Postdocs that join my group with external funding are welcome to pursue the research topic of their choice.
-See my website (http://ilariapascucci.com/) for the full extent of research activities carried out in the group.
+One position is supported by the NASA Alien Earth project and aims at constraining pebble accretion planet formation models by combining ALMA millimeter observations with JWST infrared spectroscopy.
+The other project is supported through two accepted JWST proposals and will use infrared spectroscopy to establish how planet-forming disks evolve and disperse.
+Students/Post-docs that join my group with external funding are welcome to pursue the research topic of their choice.
+See my Pascucci website for the full extent of research activities carried out in the group.